coopengo/coog-admin/doc/coog_admin_tuto.rst

 More about Nginx
 ----------------

-**Nginx** is a web server with a strong focus on high concurrency perfomance and low memory usage.
+**Nginx** is a web server with a strong focus on high concurrency performance and low memory usage.

 The **nginx** script allows launching and handling the **nginx** container.